amansinghbais/amansinghbais/README.md

 ### Hi there 👋
-https://amansinghbais.github.io/
+I'm Aman Singh Bais, an enthusiastic and driven I.T. engineering graduate from the Institute of Engineering and Technology, DAVV, Indore.
+With a strong passion for emerging technologies, I constantly seek opportunities to broaden my knowledge and expertise.

+I possess a solid foundation in web development, particularly in the popular MERN stack, showcasing my proficiency in JavaScript, React, Node.js, and MongoDB.
+Additionally, I have garnered valuable experience working with Java, C++, and Amazon Web Services.
+I am eager to take on new challenges and embrace opportunities that will contribute to my personal and professional growth. https://amansinghbais.github.io/
 <!--
 **amansinghbais/amansinghbais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.